-W3C ANSI EMVCO Is active membership (i.e. not just in an advisory capacity) open to all?
-Y Y Ν Is mission and work defined and agreed to by all participating members?
-Y Y N Are decision making roles available to all participating members?
-Y Y Ν Are meetings and proceeds documented and open to public review?
-Y Y N Are members specialized in the specific technical areas where they contribute to standard development?
-Y Y Primarily Chip Cards Appeals process open to all members to resolve differences in standard?
-Y Y N generally dominated by Visa and Mastercard.
-Despite claiming to work with other standardssetting bodies, EMVCo sets standards that can only be met by products that were developed by the card companies.
+W3C ANSI EMVCO Is active membership (i.e. not just in an advisory capacity) open to all? Υ Υ N Is mission and work defined and agreed to by all participating members? Υ Υ N Are decision making roles available to all participating members? Υ Υ N Are meetings and proceeds documented and open to public review? Υ Υ N Are members specialized in the specific technical areas where they contribute to standard development?
+Y Υ Primarily Chip Cards Appeals process open to all members to resolve differences in standard? Υ Υ N generally dominated by Visa and Mastercard.
+Despite claiming to work with other standards-setting bodies, EMVCo sets standards that can only be met by products that were developed by the card companies.
 Worse, EMVCo has used the guise of global interoperability to co-opt or preempt work being performed by other standards-setting bodies.

-Figure 3 - Organizational and Decision-Making Comparison between W3C and ANSI and EMVCo

-The impact of the lack of multi-stakeholder representation in EMVCo is real and measurable.
-In the United States, the payments industry spends millions of dollars every year complying with standards set by EMVCo and implemented by the card companies as de facto standards.
+Figure 3 - Organizational and Decision-Making Comparison between W3C and ANSI and EMVCo standards set by EMVCo and implemented by the card companies as de facto standards.
 This high level of investment prevents the use of capital to innovate or develop other alternative payment methods.
 The fact that a standard is enforced by default does not imply it is serviceable, let alone the best.